What to Do in Takaka, the Hub of Golden Bay

 See a spectacular waterfall on the edge of the Abel Tasman National Park just a short drive away from Takaka.
 The 1h20mins return track to Wainui Falls starts across farmland before quickly delving in native forest lush with nikau, rata and fern trees.

-Location: Wainui Falls Road, 21km east of Takaka
+Location: Wainui Falls Road, 21km (13 miles) east of Takaka

 10. Visit the Golden Bay Museum